vecora/ds-vecora/docs/content.md

 ### Hyphenate

 This is a standard HTML entity, but still worth mentioning.
+Useful for hardcoded headlines.

 {% capture example %}
 <h1>Hidden&shy;breakpoint</h1>